Orbitale/ImageMagickPHP/README.md

 ===============

 * PHP 7.1 or higher
-* [ImageMagick](https://www.imagemagick.org/) has to be installed on your server, and the binaries must be executable by the user running the PHP process.
+* [ImageMagick 7](https://www.imagemagick.org/) has to be installed on your server, and the binaries must be executable by the user running the PHP process.

 Settings
 ===============